chris-lovejoy/youtube-titles-and-transcripts/README.md

 #### 2. All videos transcripts and titles

-This contains the full corpus of all 1.2 million YouTube videos with transcripts nad titles.
+This contains the full corpus of all 1.2 million YouTube videos with transcripts and titles.

 It can be downloaded [here](https://drive.google.com/uc?export=download&id=1K2fuVNHTK3IKQr3_I3Z0khQ-ss09WBYA).